hypnosapos/jupyXplorer/README.rst

     pip install jupyXplorer

-We provide you a docker image to get started quickly, take a look at ```` and select the best one fit your needs.
+We provide you a docker image to get started quickly, take a look at **hypnosapos/jupyxplorer** at `dockerhub<https://hub.docker.com/r/hypnosapos/jupyxplorer/>`_ and select the best one fit your needs.

 Usage